EXAMRADAR

 It's important to note that the specific steps and terminology used for upgrading software can vary depending on the software itself and the developer's documentation and instructions.

-MCQ : The process of changing the software version from OLD to New is known as?
+MCQ: The process of changing the software version from OLD to New is known as?

-Correct Answer: C. Upgrade
+Correct Answer: A. Store

 The process of changing the software version from an old version to a new version is commonly known as "upgrading" or "updating" the software.
 These terms are often used interchangeably, but there can be slight differences in their usage depending on the context.